remykarem/remykarem.github.io/books/networking-book/src/layer-7/ssh.md

     Not for Git, this part is not used. git clone command using SSH only involves establishing a secure connection between the client and server.

-Secure shell

-Cryptographic protocol to allow a secure connection to a remote host over an unsecured network.

 Authenticate using one of the following: